 Mr. Randazzo has been with Wells Capital Management or one of its predecessor firms since 2000.
 He is currently a portfolio manager and head of the municipal money market team at Wells Capital Management.
 He has previously served as a financial analyst at KPMG, LLP, as a financial adviser for Prudential Securities, and as a trader for HSBC.
 He began his investment industry career in 1993 at Greenwich Partners, Inc. Mr. Randazzo earned a bachelor's degree in finance from Iona College and an M.B.A. with an emphasis in finance from the University of Connecticut.

-Focuses primarily on preserving capital and maintaining a high level of liquidity by actively managing a diversified portfolio of high-quality, short-term municipal obligations that are issued by or on behalf of states, territories, and possessions of the U.S. or their political subdivisions or financing authorities that are exempt from California state tax.
+Focuses primarily on preserving capital and maintaining a high level of liquidity by emphasizing fundamental credit research and risk management to actively manage a portfolio of high-quality, short-term municipal obligations that are issued by or on behalf of states, territories, and possessions of the U.S. or their political subdivisions or financing authorities.

-Invests in a range of eligible money market instruments that may have fixed, floating, or variable rates of interest, such as variable-rate demand notes.
-The fund may also invest any amount in potentially higher-yielding securities that pay interest subject to federal AMT.
+Purchases only First Tier securities across a range of eligible money market instruments that may have fixed, floating, or variable rates of interest, such as variable-rate demand notes.

-Manages the fund in a tax-sensitive manner by investing in municipal obligations that pay interest exempt from regular California individual income tax and regular federal income tax, but not necessarily the federal alternative minimum tax (AMT); non-AMT-sensitive investors may potentially achieve higher, nontaxable income.
+Manages the fund in a tax-sensitive manner likely to generate an attractive tax-equivalent yield compared with taxable money market funds by investing primarily in municipal obligations that pay interest exempt from federal income tax and the federal alternative minimum tax (AMT).

 Portfolio management team: A tenured and broad-based portfolio management team of 12 portfolio managers and traders, supported by 14 dedicated credit analysts, applies a well-defined investment process that has evolved over a period of more than 20 years–since the team's founding and the inception of the funds.